perinatal bereavement program

 you are not alone….

-We know that no one will be able to take away your pain, we are here to support, listen and help you through this journey.
-For more information on support groups, events, or the Walkway of Remembrance, please contact the Perinatal Bereavement Coordinator at 845.368.5297.
+We know that no one will be able to take away your pain.
+We are here to support, listen and help you through this journey.
+For more information on support groups, events, or the Walkway of Remembrance, please contact the Perinatal Bereavement team at 845.368.5297.

 There is no charge to participate in the program.
 Contributions to the bereavement program are welcome and appreciated.

 Your tax deductible donation may be sent to:

 GSH Perinatal Bereavement Program